Labour must stick to manifesto pledge not to raise key taxes, Lucy Powell says

 Ms Powell, who was sacked from Sir Keir Starmer’s Cabinet in September before winning the deputy leadership election last month, said “we should be following through on our manifesto, of course”.

-Speaking to BBC Radio 5 Live, the Manchester Central MP said: “We should be following through on our manifesto, of course.
+Speaking to BBC Radio 5 Live, the former Commons leader said: “We should be following through on our manifesto, of course.
 There’s no question about that.”

 She continued: “Trust in politics is a key part of that because if we’re to take the country with us then they’ve got to trust us and that’s really important too.”